 To this end we invite parents/carers to a range of information and consultation evenings throughout the two years:

-- Year 12 Parents Information Evening
+- Year 12 Parents Information Evening (slides are available at the bottom of this page)

 - Year 12 Parents Consultation Evening